mflova/mflova-coding-guidelines/python/speed_up/vectorizarion_and_numba.md

   - Loop invariant code motion: Move all the code possible outside the for loop (only the one that will not affect the code)
   - Allocation hoisting: Complex numpy based optimization.
-- Multithreading: It helps a lot for IO-boundes opperations.
+- Multithreading: It helps a lot for IO-boundes operations.
 These can be operations where much data is moved from RAM to the cache of the CPU to perform any operation.
   This is because when working with big amounts of data stored in RAM, CPU needs to transfer them to its cache in order to perform operations with them.
 Because of this,